Top of Page

 Dental Postdoctoral 70 percent or passing grade in all pass/fail coursework Students with a combination of grade types must meet both criteria.

-• Pace: successful completion of at least 66.7 percent of all attempted credits for your program
+• Pace: successful completion of at least two-thirds, approximately 66.7 percent of all attempted credits

-• Pace: successful completion of at least 66.7 percent of all attempted credits
+• Pace: successful completion of at least two-thirds, approximately 66.7 percent of all attempted credits

-All credits are part of the calculation, including, but not limited to, repeat and incomplete coursework, transfer credits, and coursework completed for a prior degree, certificate or major for which a degree or certificate was not conferred, regardless of receiving financial aid.
+All credits are included in the calculation, including, but not limited to, repeat and incomplete coursework, transfer credits, and coursework completed for a prior degree, certificate or major for which a degree or certificate was not conferred, regardless of receiving financial aid.

-Courses with incomplete and withdrawal grades at the time of the SAP review count as attempted hours but are not counted as successfully completed hours.
-An incomplete grade that is converted at a later time will be considered during the next annual SAP review.
+Courses with incomplete and withdrawal grades at the time of the SAP review count as attempted hours that are not successfully completed.
+An incomplete grade that is converted after the SAP evaluation will be considered during the next annual SAP review.

 Courses that are repeated will count in attempted hours.
 Repeated courses that are excluded from the academic record will not count as successfully completed hours or in the GPA calculation.